 Configuration settings for asperarund, asperawatchd, and asperawatchfolderd are located in the <server> section of aspera.conf.
+These can only be edited in the command line or by opening aspera.conf.

 To view current service settings, run the following command and look for settings that start with rund, watch, watchd, and watchfolderd: